christa-winkler/Statistical-Explorations/README.md

 ---

 Current notebooks:
-- Descriptive stats -  covers exploration and visualization of basic descriptive statistics in a Jupyter notebook.
+- **descriptive_stats_Winkler** -  Covers exploration and visualization of basic descriptive statistics in a Jupyter notebook.